Hamburger

 Employment contracts

-An employment agreement must be in writing and must contain certain minimum terms such as the names of the parties, a description of the work to be performed, the agreed hours that the employee will work, the wage rate or salary payable and how it will be paid, how employment relationship problems will be resolved, that personal grievances must be raised within 90 days, an employment protection provision, a statement that the employee will get (at least) time-and-a-half payment for working on a public holiday (and, in some cases, a day in lieu) and any other matters agreed on, such as trial periods, probationary arrangements, availability provisions or the nature of the employment if the employment is fixed-term, among others.
+An employment agreement must be in writing and must contain certain minimum terms such as the names of the parties, a description of the work to be performed, the agreed hours that the employee will work, the wage rate or salary payable and how it will be paid, how employment relationship problems will be resolved, that personal grievances must be raised within the relevant notification periods (being 12 months if the grievance is in respect of sexual harassment and 90 days for all other grievances), an employment protection provision, a statement that the employee will get (at least) time-and-a-half payment for working on a public holiday (and, in some cases, a day in lieu), and any other matters agreed on, such as trial periods, probationary arrangements, availability provisions, or the nature of the employment if the employment is fixed-term, among others.
 An employment agreement must also refer employees to the Ministry of Business, Innovation, and Employment for further information regarding their entitlements under the Holidays Act 2003.

-A trial period is permissible for a period of 90 days at the start of a new employee's employment, but only for employers with fewer than 20 employees.
+A trial period is permissible for a period of 90 days at the start of a new employee's employment.
 Employees whose employment is terminated during a valid trial period are unable to raise a personal grievance with respect to their dismissal.
+However, an employee is still able to raise a personal grievance in respect of any other employment matters, for example, disadvantage during employment or harassment.

-Otherwise, employers may include probationary periods in their employment agreements.
+Alternatively, employers may include a probationary period in their employment agreements.
 However, during a probationary period, the employer must still undertake a fair process before dismissing an employee and an employee may still raise a personal grievance with respect to their dismissal.

 Policies